 Jason and his wife, Traci, have a son, Trevor, and daughter, Taylor.

 CLICK HERE for Coach Zimmerman's full bio

-Chris Murphy joined the Emory basketball staff as an assistant in July of 2009.
+Tim MacAllister joined the Emory basketball staff as an assistant coach in August of 2013.

 MacAllister has served as a Staff Sergeant in the US Air National Guard/Security Forces since 2007.
 While deployed at the Manas Air Base in Kyrgyzstan, he was the head coach of the base's first-ever basketball team (2009-10) that played a number of contests against teams throughout that country.